You’ve been diagnosed with an autoimmune disease, now what?

 Guilt by association

-Let’s say the chronic situation isn’t an infection—although a chronic or substantial infection can certainly trigger an autoimmune situation in genetically predisposed individuals—but let’s say it is an additive to a medication (such as aluminum or egg protein), or your immune system dislikes a food you eat often (gliadin in wheat, oats, rye, barley—or gluten; zein in corn, orzenin in rice, casein in dairy products, the high bacteria count in grain-fed meats, milk and cheese products, or hormones, etc.).
+Let’s say the chronic situation isn’t an infection—although a chronic or substantial infection can certainly trigger an autoimmune situation in genetically predisposed individuals—but let’s say it is an additive to a medication (such as aluminum or egg protein), or your immune system dislikes a food you eat often (gliadin/gluten and related proteins in wheat, oats, rye, barley—or gluten; zein in corn, orzenin in rice, casein in dairy products, the high bacteria count in grain-fed meats, milk and cheese products, or hormones aimed at making animals grow faster, pesticides including GMO plants engineered to make their own pesticides or grow in RoundUp, etc.).

 Guilt by similarity